MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-product-recommendation.md

 1. Select **Next**.

 1. If you choose to define a product filter, you need to define it now.
-In the **Product catalog attributes** pane, select the the attributes from your *Product Catalog entity* that you want include in the filter.
+In the **Product catalog attributes** pane, select the attributes from your *Product Catalog entity* that you want include in the filter.

    :::image type="content" source="media/product-filters-sidepane.png" alt-text="Side pane showing attributed in the product catalog entity to select for product filters.":::

-1. Choose if you want the product filter to use **and** or **or** connectors to logically combine your selection of attributes from product catalog.
+1. Choose if you want the product filter to use **and** or** connectors to logically combine your selection of attributes from product catalog.

    :::image type="content" source="media/product-filters-sample.png" alt-text="Sample configuration of product filters combined with logical AND connectors.":::